SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

 Motion/drift correction
 =======================

-See a practical guide to motion correction in our How To guide: :ref:`handle-drift-with-spikeinterface`.
+See a practical guide to motion correction in our How To guide: :ref:`handle-drift-in-your-recording`.

 Overview
 --------